vectorgrp/sil-kit/docs/configuration/extension-configuration.rst

    * - Property Name
      - Description
    * - SearchPathHints
-     - Optional search path hints which will be considered if an extension is loaded by the SIL Kit, additionally to the default ones.
+     - Optional search path hints which will be considered if an extension is loaded by the |ProductName|, additionally to the default ones.
 A search path hint can contain the prefix ``ENV:`` to refer to an environment variable name.
-The default search paths are the environment variable ``SILKIT_EXTENSION_PATH`` and the current working directory.
+The default search paths are path given in the environment variable ``SILKIT_EXTENSION_PATH`` and the current working directory.
+       Relative paths refer to the working directory of the process using the configuration.